preetsuthar17/preetsuthar.me/content/writings/syntax-highlighting-in-next-js.md

 ---
-title: Code Syntax highlighting in Next Js
+title: Syntax highlighting in Next Js
 excerpt: Guide to add syntax highlighting in your blog website built with Next.Js
 author: Preet Suthar
 date: "2024-12-25"